 In contrast to the blue-domed white churches in Oia, this church in Fira was yellow and blue, with a white dome.
 And that blue sky?
 That’s totally unfiltered.

 We loved these green bells atop a church in Oia, with a view of the deep turquoise waters of Santorini’s volcanic caldera in the background.

 No caption needed here: The picture is worth a thousand words!

 Another of the smaller, sleepier Sardonic Islands, Spetses measures around 27 square kilometers, with a total population of just over 4,000 people.

 Its name is a derivation of Isola delle Spezzie– the Island of Fragrance– a nickname it earned due to the many herbs you’ll find growing in the island’s mountains.

-Situated opposite the Peloponnesian coast of Ermionida, the island’s charming waterfront is a mixture of quaint and cosmopolitan, with neoclassical architecture and an elevated square (known as the Dapia) offset by quiet beaches and picturesque bays.
+Situated opposite the Peloponnesian coast of Ermionida, the island’s charming waterfront is a mixture of quaint and cosmopolitan.
+We loved its neoclassical architecture and elevated square (known as the Dapia), which was offset by quiet beaches and picturesque bays.

 There are no private automobiles allowed within the town limits, so walking, horse-drawn carriages, bicycles and mopeds are the most common forms of transport.
 We spent hours strolling the romantic waterfront and back alleys.